 Needham, where two-thirds of the municipality’s residents live within a mile of one of the six grade crossings, is also considering quiet zones.

-Needham homeowner Lars Unhjem, who is spearheading , said the “ coming from the commuter rail trains rolling through town from early morning late into the night wreaks havoc with our quality of life.”
+Needham homeowner Lars Unhjem, who is spearheading Safer Quieter Needham, said the “punishing loud noise coming from the commuter rail trains rolling through town from early morning late into the night wreaks havoc with our quality of life.”

 The MBTA, which oversees the commuter rail system, is not a fan of quiet zones.
 “We believe that quiet zones compromise the safety of our employees, our customers, and the general public,” wrote MBTA General Manager Steve Poftak in a 2019 letter to Needham Town Manager Kate Fitzpatrick.
 “While we will not prevent municipalities from installing the required supplemental safety measures and obtain a quiet zone waiver, we cannot ignore the aforementioned priorities.”

 A quiet zone is defined as a section of a rail line at least a half a mile in length that contains one or more consecutive grade crossings where horns are not sounded when the trains are approaching the crossings except in cases of emergency.

 A 1994 federal law requires trains to begin sounding their horns when approaching grade crossings.
 At the same time, the regulations, which went into effect in 2005, also gave the Federal Railroad Administration the power to authorize quiet zones if the community meets certain safety requirements.
 Starting last year, the agency was allowed to award grants to communities to develop quiet zones.